ajlopez/BlockchainJ/README.md

 ## To Do

 - Signed transactions
-- Block JSON serialization
+- Complete Block JSON serialization
-- Total difficulty in block JSON serialization
 - Numeric values in hexadecimal in JSON serialization
 - Transaction receipts
 - Log emit